afmkt/syncraft/docs/internal/lexer-dfa-integration.md

 Inputs:
 - Parser state: underlying character/byte sequence, current index, and mode stack.
 - Shared DFA (selected per mode/universe).
-- LexPolicy (priority, trimming, actions).
+- LexPolicy (priority and actions).
 - Optional `allowed_tags: frozenset[str|Enum]` to restrict what this terminal accepts (if omitted, means any active tag in the current mode).

 Outputs: